General enquiries: 0800 326 5559

 This method focuses on the motivations behind behavioural change and overcoming resistance, which many other forms of therapy do not address.

-It can also help to increase confidence in people who are unsure of their ability to complete a treatment programme, or for those that have attempted recovery in the past.
 The short-term aspect of MET allows for a much greater success rate of completion, which can give many individuals the boost that they need to enter into a more intensive treatment programme.

-What are the downsides of Motivational Enhancement Therapy?
+What are the Downsides of Motivational Enhancement Therapy?

 While MET has been proven to increase motivation in individuals dealing with an alcohol or cannabis dependency, it is not a one-size-fits-all method of treatment.